- About Us

 Denise Ashton, Communications and Fundraising (part time)

 Edward studied as an undergraduate at Durham University (comfortably close to the River Wear) and undertook post graduate studies in life sciences and international law.
 He has worked for the UN in Iraq and on a number of international boundary disputes in Arabia and Asia.
-In 2003 he joined the Treasury and is currently on secondment as Chief Executive for the North East Local Enterprise Partnership.
-He manages to combine his challenging role as a Public Servant with a young family and occasional fishing trips for sea trout and brown trout.
+In 2003 he joined the Treasury, followed by a secondment as Chief Executive for the North East Local Enterprise Partnership and is now Chief Innovations Officer & Company Secretary of Atom Bank.
+He manages to combine his challenging role in a new Bank with a young family and occasional fishing trips for sea trout and brown trout.
 Edward’s involvement with the WTT started with a project on the River Witham, and with the experience from that project he took on the then voluntary role of WTT Projects Coordinator, now managed by Tim Jacklin.
 He became a Trustee and WTT Chairman in 2006.

 Dr Gary Mantle MBE